 You can schedule your blog posts as per your convenience, depending on the time you can spare each week.
 The same goes for a podcast.
 Pick up the topic in which you’re most interested and informed in and let your blog or podcast revolve around it.
 There are podcasts that revolve around remote work culture too.

 Don’t expect a huge audience right from the beginning.
-It is a slow and steady process that requires consistency.
+It is a slow and steady process where you’ll become an online business professional with consistency.
 Frequency is not equal to consistency.
 Sticking to the subject, letting people know that they can expect one podcast episode or blog post a week, and doing it just as promised is what consistency is all about.

 How do you get remote networking opportunities via a podcast or a blog post?